aveq-research/localforage-asyncstorage-driver/README.md

 This Library contains a driver which enables to use [localforage](https://github.com/localForage/localForage) for React-Native's [AsyncStorage](https://github.com/react-native-community/async-storage).

+## Peer Dependencies

+Please note!
+With the switch to v2.0.0 `@react-native-community/async-storage` became a peer dependency!!

 ## Setup

 Simply install the driver via NPM: